garrandall/popular-music-data/tracks/callin--me-lil--zane-112.md

 Me and 112 on the same flight and getting tired
 It aint easy being worldwide (worldwide, worldwide, worldwide) I seen murder come with fame in this rap game
-Gotta stay straped if you rap so i pack thangs
+Gotta stay straped if you rap so I pack thangs
 All my dogs pack thangs
 Aand plus we love to ball
 Dont want no problem with you homie I mean none at all (not at all)